 I will be on the job market in 2018-19 and available for interviews at the 2019 ASSA Meetings in Atlanta.

-Fields: Public Finance, Development, Labor Economics
+Fields: Public Economics, Development, Labor Economics

 "Can Wealth Taxation Work in Developing Countries?
 Quasi-Experimental Evidence from Colombia", with Javier Avila (Job Market Paper)